hongju/bot-docs.zh-cn/articles/v4sdk/bot-builder-prompts.md

         cancellationToken);
 }

-/// <summary>Second step of the main dialog: record the party size and prompt for the
+// Second step of the main dialog: record the party size and prompt for the
-/// reservation date.</summary>
+// reservation date.
-/// <param name="stepContext">The context for the waterfall step.</param>
-/// <param name="cancellationToken">A cancellation token that can be used by other objects
-/// or threads to receive notice of cancellation.</param>
-/// <returns>A task that represents the work queued to execute.</returns>
-/// <remarks>If the task is successful, the result contains information from this step.</remarks>
 private async Task<DialogTurnResult> PromptForReservationDateAsync(
     WaterfallStepContext stepContext,
     CancellationToken cancellationToken = default(CancellationToken))